Global Cycling Network: History

 On 24 December 2019, GCN announced the addition of former Welsh track cyclist 2016 UEC European Track Championships team pursuit bronze medallist Manon Lloyd as a presenter.

 On 29 October 2020, GCN announced the addition of Alex Paton as a presenter on their GCN Tech channel.

+On 13 June 2024, it was announced that Warner Bros.
+Discovery had sold the channel back to Simon Wear.
+This ended the co-production of broadcast content by Eurosport and GCN+.

 Content

 Global Cycling Network's content tends to be predominantly road cycling-related, with regular sections consisting of instructional videos, including videos on bicycle riding, maintenance and tech news, how-to videos, and a weekly news bulletin, "The GCN Show".
 The channel also features interviews of professional cyclists and coverage of international professional cycling events, including the Tour of Beijing, Dubai Tour, and the three Grand Tour races (the Tour de France, Giro d'Italia and Vuelta a España).
 Occasionally, the channel also creates videos on cyclo-cross and less frequently, mountain biking (mostly covered on Global Cycling Network's sister channel, Global Mountain Bike Network).

-The channel also produces a "Road Bike Party" series of videos featuring former trials rider Martyn Ashton performing stunts on road bikes.
+The channel also produced a "Road Bike Party" series of videos featuring former trials rider Martyn Ashton performing stunts on road bikes.
 It was a continuation of Ashton's independently-created first video, Road Bike Party 1.
-As of April 2017, Road Bike Party 2 had received more than 15 million views.
+As of January 2025, Road Bike Party 2 had received more than 20 million views.

 In 2014, British Cycling partnered with Global Cycling Network in the creation of its Racesmart campaign, which aimed to promote safe cycle racing in Great Britain.